MicrosoftDocs/power-automate-docs/articles/minit/custom-metrics-advanced-examples.md

 :::image type="content" alt-text="Screenshot of expression for event-case-event aggregation." source="media/08-event-case-event.png":::

 Expression is short but requires some knowledge to understand it.
-The most inner part *Any(CaseEvents, user=="Peter")* is simple result per single case.
+The most inner part *Any(CaseEvents, user=="Peter")* is a simple result per single case.
 It evaluates if case contains user 'Peter' or not.
 The most outer part *COUNTIF()* does simple aggregation by attribute value.
 The requirement is to do aggregation on event level attribute user, but the calculated value is case level metric.
 Switch between these two contexts is done by *CASE()* operator in the middle.

 >[!NOTE]
 >
->In this example, the *EventsPerAttribute* context is not specified.
+>In this example, the *EventsPerAttribute* context isn't specified.
 Custom metric then applied implicit calculation context.

 ### Usage in minit in example 8